Skip to Content

 To reduce your risk of developing these conditions, try sticking to the Dietary Guidelines for Americans.
 They call for consuming less than 2,300 milligrams of sodium a day and limiting your caloric intake from added sugars to no more than 10% each day.

 Adopting healthier eating habits doesn’t mean you have to starve yourself.
-Dr. Yu recommends finding healthier alternatives to foods you eat frequently.
+Dr. Mendiolaza recommends finding healthier alternatives to foods you eat frequently.

-“Instead of snacking on potato chips while watching your evening TV show, munch on carrots or turnips.
+“Instead of snacking on potato chips while watching your evening TV show, munch on raw veggies.
 They’re surprisingly satisfying once your taste buds switch over,” he says.
-“Instead of drinking juice or soda, drink water.
+“Opt for water instead of soda or juice.
 If you need help weaning off the taste, consider sugar substitutes or zero-calorie sparkling water.”

 Sedentary Lifestyle

 If you’re like many Americans, you probably spend much of your day hunched over a desk.
 Even if you don’t feel bad physically, your heart and mental health can suffer in the long run.
-One study found that sedentary lifestyles can lead to higher levels of perceived stress.
+Studies show that sedentary lifestyles can lead to higher levels of perceived stress.
 This can be especially bad for your heart if you’re already under a lot of stress at your job.

 To lower your stress, try incorporating more activity throughout the day.
 Take short breaks to go for a walk or stretch.
 Park farther away.
 Take the stairs instead of using the elevator.

-You can also building up your positive thinking skills.
+You can also build up your positive thinking skills.

-“Have an upbeat outlook in life — less stress and more smiles make a happier heart,” Dr. Yu says.
+“Have an upbeat outlook in life — less stress and more smiles make a happier heart,” Dr. Mendiolaza says.

 Inadequate Sleep